chrisglass/django-shop-simplecategories/README.rst

 Django SHOP simple categories
 ==============================

-This companion applicatoin to django SHOP provides an example of how shop implementors could implement a simple category system.
+This companion application to django-SHOP provides an example of how shop deployers could implement a simple category system.

 It is perfectly usable as a simple category system.